mhansen22/startup/README.md

 - [x] - done - Prerequisite: Notes in my startup Git repository README.md file (here).
 - [x] - done - 30% Header, footer, and main content body.
 Used flex to layout sections.
 - [x] - done - 20% Navigation elements.
 Links (Github and home) highlight on hover.
 - [x] - done - 10% Responsive to window resizing.
 Looks great on all mediums.
+Footer disapears when page gets too small for all pages.
+Buttons and text re-center and change size when page gets too small.
 - [x] - done - 20% Application elements.
 Buttons are responsive and link to the correct pages.
 User can select vote and enter in access code.
 Uses good contrast.
 Pages are standardized.
 - [x] - done - 10% Application text content.
 Text is displayed using the Arial, sans-serif font.
 (Consistent).
 - [x] - done - 10% Application images.
 I made the images blend seemlessly with the background.
 The photos add dimension to the application styling.